Radionuclide cystograms (RNCs) are tests that employ nuclear medicine to study pathologies like vesicoureteral reflux (VUR).

 The entire RNC procedure may last up to half an hour and is more or less painless.
 Children undergoing this procedure may understandably be scared; therefore, it is advisable that a guardian is present to give a sense of security and assurance to the child.

-The entire procedure may last up to half an hour and is more or less painless, but children may understandably be scared.
-Thus, it is advisable that a guardian is present to give a sense of security and assurance to the child that he or she will be ok.
-Any allergies to medications or X-ray contrast material must be communicated to the physician, and all jewelry or accessories that might affect the quality of the images must be removed from the body.
-Prior to the test, unless otherwise indicated by the attending physician, no special preparations are required, which means that patients may drink or eat as usual.
+Any allergies to medications or X-ray contrast materials must be communicated to the physician prior to the RNC procedure.
+Additionally, all jewelry or accessories that might affect the quality of the images must be removed from the body.
+Prior to the test, unless otherwise indicated by the attending physician, no special preparations are required, thereby indicating that the patient may drink or eat as usual.

-After the procedure is done, the radiologist will analyze all of the acquired images before making a report and sending that report to the attending physician.
+After the procedure is done, the radiologist will analyze all of the acquired images prior to making and sending that report to the attending physician.
 If normal, the bladder and urethra will show typical function and size.
 Neurogenic bladder, reflux nephropathy, ureterocele (i.e. the ballooning of the distal ureter to form a pouch as it opens into the bladder) and diverticula, are just some of the pathologies that may be identified with an RNC.
 Patients are managed accordingly.

 There are small risks involved in terms of radiation exposure from the radioisotopes used in RNCs; however, the radiation is mild and leaves the body within a short period of time.

 Following the procedure, a patient may experience some perineal discomfort and painful urination, both of which are transient and disappear within a few hours.
 Urinary tract infections (UTIs) are also possible, which is why sterile conditions are typically required during catheterization.
 Bladder perforation is another possible but rare complication that may occur following the RNC.